dm4t2/vue-currency-input/docs/api/README.md

 [Try it on CodeSandbox](https://codesandbox.io/s/vue-currency-input-set-value-programmatically-rv95r?file=/src/App.vue)

 ## parseCurrency
 Parses a currency formatted string emitted by the `v-currency` directive to a number.
-This method is also exposed as Vue instance method `$parseCurrency` when [installed as Vue plugin](/guide/#installation).
+This method is also exposed as Vue instance method `$currencyInput.parseCurrency` when [installed as Vue plugin](/guide/#installation).

 #### Arguments
 Name | Type | Description